top of page

 Look for: Encapsulation cups, slight compression, and adjustable straps.

-High Impact
+High Impact Sports

-Maximum control and security are essential.
+Maximum control and security are essential while jumping or performing quick movements.

 • Running